qeiynn/rpi_motd/README.md

 # Message of the Day

 Written in pure Bash.
 No need to install any package.
-Tested with the Arch Linux ARM and Raspbian distributions.
+Tested with Raspbian.

+# Instructions

+1. Remove the default motd:
+    $ sudo rm /etc/motd

 Download and save the motd.sh bash script in the Raspberry Pi.
 Remember to add execution permissions and change the owner:

 $ sudo chown root:root motd.sh
 $ sudo chmod +x motd.sh

-The following steps may vary depending on the OS.
-Arch Linux ARM is assumed.

     Autoexecute the script when the user logs in.
 There are multiple locations from where you can start the motd.sh script, for example using the /etc/profile.
 Save the motd.sh script in the directory /etc/profile.d and it will be executed after the login.
 More about autostarting scripts.